 This command enables sending of E-Mails, including GPS position data and user text, via an Internet mail server.
 Exactly, it prepares an Email for sending.
 The user text can be evaluated and used for further application processes.
 The remote mail server to connect is defined in the settings <mail\server\address> and <mail\server\port> of the TCP.SMTP.CONNECT parameter.
 When an E-Mail message is successfully delivered, the TCP.SMTP.eSent event occurs.
 If there is an error during sending of E-Mail, the TCP.SMTP.eFailed event raises and this email message gets deleted.
 The format the device uses to send out the text is configuration-dependent.
 The subject the AVL device uses for outgoing E-Mail is:

-Subject syntax Message from: <hardware name=""></hardware> rev: <string></string> (Name=" <name>", IMEI=&lt;&gt;)</name> Subject example Message from: AV /L device rev:2D-N (Nam e="my FOX3device ", IMEI=123456789012345)
+Subject syntax Message from: <hardware name=""></hardware> rev: <string></string> (Name=" <name>",IMEI=<gsm.i MEI&gt;)</gsm.i </name> Subject example Message from: AVL device rev:2D-N (Name="my FOX3device", IMEI=123456789012345)

-<"email address">

-Specifies the e-mail address of the message recipient.
+Parameter Value Meaning <"email_address"> Specifies the e-mail address of the message recipient.
 Only one E-Mail address is permitted per message.
 The E-Mail address must be wrapped in quotation marks (" ").
 Defines the NMEA messages to be sent to the recipient of the E-Mail message.
-It has to be specified in the hex format without leading the "Ox".
-Supported protocols are listed in chapter 11.2.

-<"usertext">

-Specifies the text message, up to 200 characters, to be sent to the recipient of the E-Mail message.
+It must be specified in the hex format without leading the "0x".
+Supported protocols are listed in chapter 11.2. <"usertext"> Specifies the text message, up to 200 characters, to be sent to the recipient of the E-Mail message.
 It must be wrapped in quotation marks (" ").

-If it is required to attach also system information (entry) at certain times the following syntax of the <"text"> is also possible.
-Dynamic variables are listed in chapter 7.

-Each dynamic variable is separated by ampersand "&" without spaces and enclosed in parentheses "()".

-\$PFAL,TCP.SMTP.Send,"test@mailserver.com",8,"on &(Date) at &(Time) Car is moving at &(Speed) m/s"

-To view the location of the device in the Google Earth, just enter the following web link in the usertext:
+If it is required to attach also system information ( entry ) at certain times the following syntax of the <"text"> is also possible.
+Dynamic variables are listed in chapter 7:. "text&( <entry1&gt;) text&amp;(<entry2&gt;) text&amp;(<entryn&gt;)"</entry</entry</entry Each dynamic variable is separated by ampersand "&" without sparenclosed in parentheses "()". ,"test@mailserver.com",8, me) Car is moving at Google Earth, just of link in the usertext n of the device in the enter the following web t: ,"test@mailserver.com",8, "http://maps.good =&(lat)+&(lon)" is e-mail, copy and paste ield of your browser.

-$\label{lem:pfal} $$ \PFAL, TCP.SMTP.Send, "test@mailserver.com", 8, "http://maps.google.com/maps?f=q&hl=en&q=&(lat)+&(lon)" $$$

-When you receive this e-mail, copy and paste it in the address field of your browser.